roboticsmick/roboticsmick/README.md

 Hello world!
 I’m Michael Venz, an engineering student from Australia.

 I love to research and design robotics systems in my spare time, with the goal of learning more about how these techniques can be applied to exploratory satellite and rover designs.
 I want to send satellites and robots to every moon, planet, and asteroid in our solar system.
 I'm hoping to work in research when I finish university.
+LSR stands for Logicoma Space Robotics.

 I'm currently using Fusion360 for PCB design and CAD modelling, Python (Dash Plotly) for simulations and plotting, and VSCode on Ubuntu (C++ and Python) for programming.